Nike Boys Lacrosse Camp at Adelphi University Garden City, New York

 Purdie has coached at the Waldorf School in Garden City, N.Y. since 1994 and has coached numerous all-Americans and academic all-Americans and in 1997 was named the New York Metropolitan Lacrosse Association High School Coach of the Year.

-Tommy Susko begins his second year on the sidelines of the men's lacrosse team as an assistant coach.
+Tommy Susko begins his third year on the sidelines of the men's lacrosse team as an assistant coach.
 Coach Susko was a member of the 2011 Panthers Squad that helped the team achieve a 16-3 overall record and winning the school’s first Northeast-10 Conference Championship by defeating Merrimack College.
 The Panters went on to Receive a bid to the Final Four and defeated Limestone College to advance to the National Championship against Mercyhurst College.Read Full Bio

 Played attack/midfield for the Panthers- scored 41 goals and had 7 assists.